 Here are a few things to look for before hiring a restaurant designer.

-1. Your new restaurant’s brand and image are as important as your menu and your vision.
-Will the designer you want to hire understand the importance of your new brand?
-Or will you have to hire a separate company to create your logo, do your graphics, pick your branding colors and coordinate all those together?
+Your new restaurant’s brand and image are as important as your menu and your vision.
+Ask yourself these questions: Will the designer you want to hire understand the importance of your new brand?
+Or will you have to hire a separate company to create your logo, do your graphics, pick your branding colors and coordinate all these together?
 Will your interior designer pick finishes and materials that relate to your brand and philosophy?

-When pricing your interior designer or interior architect make sure you will receive, in addition to architectural design drawings, electrical, mechanical and plumbing engineers’ drawings that you will use for your Health and Building permits.
-You can not apply for your permits without those.
+When pricing your interior designer or interior architect, make sure you will receive, in addition to architectural design drawings, electrical, mechanical and plumbing engineers’ drawings that you will use for your Health and Building permits.
+You cannot apply for your permits without these.

-3. Sometimes it is very difficult to express verbally to your designer what exactly you are looking for in the interior of your new restaurant.
-Or maybe what the designer has in mind doesn’t match your goals.
+Sometimes it is very difficult to express verbally to your designer what exactly you are looking for in the interior of your new restaurant.
+It may also happen that what the designer has in mind doesn’t match your goals.

-4. When you are done with your design and have received your permits the construction phase begins.
-This is when your contractor may uncover some unexpected conditions on the site unaccounted for in the design.
-These usually get uncovered during demolition of existing walls or equipment.
+When you are done with your design and have received your permits, the construction phase begins.
+This is when your contractor may uncover some unexpected conditions on the site that are unaccounted for in the design.
+These usually get uncovered during the demolition of existing walls or equipment.

-5. The last thing to look for raises a question of whether you want to go through the process without huge surprises or not.
-If you are trying to save money on your project and looking for a deal you probably will be hiring someone without much experience in restaurant design.
-This can bring unforeseen problems later in construction or even earlier during your permitting process.
+The last thing to ask yourself is whether you want to go through the process without huge surprises or not.
+If you are trying to save money on your project and are looking for a deal, you may end up hiring someone without much experience in restaurant design.
+This can lead to unforeseen problems later in the construction phase or even earlier during your permitting process.

-Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
+Also, take a look at our “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.